cornell-colab/SGFDH-Day-2-Metadata/README.md

 * What metadata might be useful or necessary for you to perform the anlysis and/or create the interface that you plan?
 * What do you wish you understood better?
 * Anything you learned today that was useful?

+### Prepare for Tomorrow

+Check out the Day 3 Repository for list of readings and a link to download AntConc.d